 All that said, the Patagonia Calcite does include pit zips—a feature that many weight-conscious rain jackets lack—to dump heat more quickly.
 Simultaneously opening the pit zips and front zipper kept me reasonably comfortable in cooler morning temperatures.
 However, as we have found with some other Patagonia shells, the pit zips were difficult to open and close, and I haven’t yet been able to adjust them without using both hands (and a lot of force).

 At 13.1 ounces for a women’s medium, the Calcite is not a lightweight or minimalist rain shell.
-For that, we turn to jackets like the Arc’teryx Zeta SL (9.5 ounces) or Black Diamond StormLine Stretch (8.7 ounces).
-Instead, the Calcite is on par with similarly appointed and durable jackets like the Black Diamond Liquid Point (12.3 oz.), Marmot Minimalist (13.6 ounces), and Outdoor Research Aspire (13.7 ounces), making it competitive among fully featured models.
-And as far as packability goes, the Calcite doesn’t stuff into any of its pockets, nor does it have a helpful carabiner loop for harness carry, but it does fit nicely into its own hood.
+For that, we turn to jackets like the Black Diamond StormLine Stretch (9.5 oz.) and Patagonia’s own Storm10 (7.4 oz.).
+Instead, the Calcite is on par with similarly appointed and durable jackets like the Black Diamond Liquid Point (12.3 oz.), Marmot Minimalist (13.6 oz.), and Outdoor Research Aspire II (11.7 oz.), making it competitive among fully featured models.
+As far as packability goes, the Calcite doesn’t stuff into any of its pockets, nor does it have a helpful carabiner loop for harness carry, but it does fit nicely into its own hood.
 I had no issues finding room in my full pack for the bundled-up jacket.

 The Patagonia Calcite’s full-coverage, helmet-compatible hood is one of my favorite features on the jacket.
 I was easily able to squeeze a climbing helmet and larger ski helmet under the large hood, which makes the Calcite a great multi-sport jacket.
 The hood also has a laminated visor, which effectively prevented rain from dripping onto my face during storms.
 As far as adjustability goes, the Calcite’s hood has one single-pull toggle at the back of the head (it does take two hands to adjust) and two at the base of the neck—as I mentioned above, these all were easy to cinch.
 Lastly, the hood’s generous collar, which extends to about my nose, provided ample protection in wet conditions.